 You’re also able to continue contributing to a pension while holding IP16, although any excess of crystallised benefits above your individual protection figure will be subject to an LTA charge.

 There’s no application deadline for IP16, but you’ll need to apply before you take your benefits, as you’ll need an HMRC reference number if you want to rely on the protection.

-Fixed Protection 2016 (FP16) allows individuals to fix their Lifetime allowance at £1.25 million and no minimum pension value is required to apply.
-However, if you hold FP16, no further contributions can be made after 5 April 2016 without losing the protection.
+Fixed protection 2016 (FP16) allows individuals to fix their Lifetime allowance at £1.25 million and no minimum pension value is required to apply.
+However, if you hold FP16, you’re only eligible if no further contributions can be made after 5 April 2016.

 Again, there’s no application deadline for this protection, but you’ll need to apply before you take your benefits, as you’ll need an HMRC reference number if you want to rely on the protection.

 However, it’s worth noting that if you've taken pension benefits on or after 6 April 2016, but before you register for FP16, you can apply to have the amount of LTA previously used up, recalculated.
 This would mean that a lower percentage of the LTA will have been used up, potentially leaving more available when taking future benefits.

 Understand how your remaining pension fund will be taxed on death